byuen1/byuen1-drupal-8-modules/README.md

-This repository are for modules that I've created for the projects that I am on that may be of use to the Drupal community.
+This repository is for modules that I've created for the projects that I am on that may be of use to the Drupal community.

 Modules I've created: